User-friendly guarantees for the Langevin Monte Carlo with inaccurate gradient: Guarantees in the Wasserstein distance with accurate gradient

 where $h_k$ is defined by \eqref{h2} and $\bxi_1,\ldots,\bxi_{k},\ldots$ is a sequence of mutually independent, and independent of $(\eeta,\bvartheta_{0})$, centered Gaussian vectors with covariance matrices equal to identity.
 It holds that, for every positive integer $k\ge K_1$ (see \cref{K1} for the definition of $K_1$),

-\end{theorem} This is result extends the applicability of Langevin based techniques to a wider framework than the one of strongly log-concave distributions.
-The proof is just a straightforward consequence of \Cref{thOneBis}.
-Therefore, it is omitted.
+\end{theorem} This result extends the applicability of Langevin based techniques to a wider framework than the one of strongly log-concave distributions.
+The proof, postponed to \Cref{secProof}, is a straightforward consequence of \Cref{thOneBis}.